harleysherman/employeeTracker/README.md

 ## Credits

-I want to thank Leif for helping me understand how to the post method works and helping me better understand the delete method.
-I want to thank Charles for helping me setup this project on a good foundation.
+I want to thank Leif for helping me understand how to setup the index.js with questions and answers with their respective conditions in then().
+I also want to thank Erica for assisting with fixing my seeds.sql to display the data instead of an error.

 ## License